carmineos/fivem-vstancer/README.md

     </details>
 * **GetFrontCamber**
     * int vehicle: the handle of the vehicle entity
-    * object[] frontCamber: an array containing as first object a bool and as second the value which is relevant only if the first is true
+    * float[] frontCamber: an array which contains the value as first element if the request has success, otherwise is empty

     <details>
     <summary>Example</summary>

     C#:
     ```csharp
-    object[] frontCamber = Exports["vstancer"].GetFrontCamber(vehicle);
+    float[] frontCamber = Exports["vstancer"].GetFrontCamber(vehicle);
     ```
     Lua:
     ```lua